 Farmers and ranchers have long experienced difficulty in obtaining workers who are willing and able to work on farms and in fields.
 Jobs in agriculture are physically demanding, conducted in all seasons and are often transitory.
 To most U.S. residents seeking employment, these conditions are not attractive.
 Yet, for many prospective workers from other countries, these jobs present real economic opportunities.
 Unfortunately, guestworker programs are unable to respond to the marketplace.
 This situation makes our farms and ranches less competitive with foreign farmers and less reliable for the American consumer.
 NCFC supports legislative reform that includes both a program to provide access to a legal workforce into the future and an adjustment for current experienced, unauthorized agricultural workers.

-NCFC and the Agriculture Workforce Coalition (AWC) remain steadfast in our advocacy of immigration reform that meets the needs of all of agriculture and provides a lasting solution to the issue of current and future agricultural labor in the U.S. Agriculture’s crisis must be addressed through legislative reform which includes an adjustment for current agricultural workers who lack proper work authority and a new guestworker program to meet future needs that functions as efficiently as the current free market movement of migrant farm workers while providing the security of a contractual relationship in areas where there is little migration.
+NCFC and the Agriculture Workforce Coalition (AWC) remain steadfast in our advocacy of immigration reform that meets the needs of all of agriculture and provides a lasting solution to the issue of current and future agricultural labor in the U.S. Agriculture’s crisis must be addressed through legislative reform, which includes an adjustment for current agricultural workers who lack proper work authority.
+Additionally, agriculture needs a new guestworker program to meet future needs that functions as efficiently as the current free market movement of migrant farm workers while providing the security of a contractual relationship in areas where there is little migration.

-Several Members of Congress have introduced legislation addressing various components of reforming H-2A or have identified singular issues within the program.
+Several Members of Congress have introduced legislation addressing various components of reforming the current H-2A program or have identified singular issues within the program.
 The AWC applauds members for engaging in reform to H-2A and ag immigration.
 However, the bills that have been introduced so far have not addressed all of the components needed to gain support from the agricultural community at large.
-Many reform bills do address future workers as well as allowing dairy and livestock producers to participate, however the bills to date have not addressed the current workforce.
-Again, the AWC applauds members for their engagement and look forward to working together to ensure America’s farmers, ranchers and growers have access to a stable and secure workforce now and in the future.
+NCFC and the AWC applauds members for their engagement and look forward to working together to ensure America’s farmers, ranchers and growers have access to a stable and secure workforce now and in the future.

 In November 2014, President Obama released a series of Executive Actions on immigration.
 The two most significant elements for employers involve deferred deportation for certain unauthorized immigrants currently in the U.S. and a change in enforcement prioritization for U.S. Citizenship and Immigration Services (USCIS).

-USCIS shifted enforcement priorities to the border instead of workforce raids and I-9 audits, focusing on apprehending terrorists, criminal aliens and those trying to cross the border illegally.
+USCIS shifted enforcement priorities to the border instead of workforce raids and I-9 audits, focusing on apprehending terrorists, criminal aliens and illegal border crossings.
 However, it is likely that under the Trump Administration that these priorities will be shifted back to workforce raids and I-9 audits.

 President Trump has already issued three executive orders (EOs) addressing immigration enforcement, with more expected soon.